-- Identify areas or ways to increase profit
+- Identify ways to increase profit

 - Analyze customer behavior

-- Compare data with competing businesses
+- Compare data with competitors

-- Track company performance
+- Track performance

-- Optimize company operations
+- Optimize operations

-- Predict success of new ventures
+- Predict success

-- Identify market trends
+- Spot market trends

-- Identify any business issues or problems
+- Discover issues or problems

 Example of an economic indicators dashboard, showing the long-term drivers of the U.S. economy.

 Now branch managers can identify clients that may have a change in investment needs.
 And leadership can track if a region's performance is above or below average and click in to see the branches that are driving that region's performance.
 This leads to more opportunities for optimization along with better customer service for clients.

-Business intelligence tools
+Business intelligence tools and platforms

 One of the more common ways to present business intelligence is through data visualization.
 Humans are visual creatures and very in tune with patterns or differences in colors.
-Data visualizations present data in a way that is more accessible and understandable.
+Data visualizations show data in a way that is more accessible and understandable.

-Modern analytics platforms like Tableau help organizations address every step in the cycle of analytics—data preparation in Tableau Prep, analysis and discovery in Tableau Desktop, and sharing and governance in Tableau Server or Online.
-This means that IT can govern data access, while empowering more people to visually explore their data and share their insights.
+Modern analytics platforms like Tableau help organizations address every step in the cycle of analytics—data preparation in Tableau Prep, analysis and discovery in Tableau Desktop, and sharing and governance in Tableau Server or Tableau Online.
+This means that IT can govern data access while empowering more people to visually explore their data and share their insights.